About A Cure For Nari

 narisymbol

 During this time, Sharon’s eating disorder blossomed into an extremely severe compulsion, which dominated her thoughts and mind.
 It was also at this time, that drug and alcohol abuse became another addiction, one that she would wrestle with for the remainder of her life.
-Fast forward fifteen years, the world has moved on, but Sharon found herself stuck in place.
-Multiple treatment facilities, jail sentences, car wrecks, the loss of her marriage, friends and family.
+Fast forward fifteen years and Sharon found herself stuck in a destructive cycle. place.
 In late 2015, Sharon decided to make a new start and moved to Virginia to begin anew.
-Things looked up for a short time, but before long, Sharon was back in jail and then onto a court ordered rehab where she did very well, making friends with her unbelievable sense of humor, her warm and compassionate personality.
+Things looked up for a short time, but before long, Sharon was back in a court ordered rehab.
+She began to thrive in treatment, attracting friends with her magnetism and unbelievable sense of humor, warmth and compassion.

 On October 26th, the day after being released from the Rubicon treatment facility in Virginia, Sharon overdosed on cocaine and heroin, just 5 hours after returning to South Florida.
 Her friends and relatives gathered to celebrate her life and mourn the loss of a beautiful person with a terrible disease.
-A Cure for Nari was set up by Sharon’s nephew, Jake Lubar, and cousins, Jesse Lubar and Naomi Graff.
+A Cure for Nari was established by Sharon’s nephew, Jake Lubar and today is managed by her nephew Justin Lubar and niece, Jolie Lubar.
 The cause was named after the pet name that the family had for Sharon....
-Nari.
-ACN’s mission is to provide resources to grants and foundations, which study the nexus of addiction and mental illness known as dual-diagnosis.
+"Nari".
+AC4N’s mission is to raise awareness though community events and social media, ultimately providing resources to a variety of groups working to cure addiction.
+AC4N also supports those organizations working to better understand the nexus of addiction and mental illness known as dual-diagnosis.

 -In loving memory of Sharon Paula Mitchell.